 Now, with over 30 years of research and product development, he serves as Co-Founder and Chief Scientific Officer of Joy Nutritionals.
 With a mission to “promote healthy, energetic, active lifestyle choices”, Joy Nutritionals offers lifestyle-based solutions supported by science, community, and technology.
 The company strives to provide high quality, good-for-you products to promote everyday health and wellness.
 Dr. Suk Cho is responsible for developing such products, giving everybody a chance at a healthy life.

-Echoing the messages of health and wellness that define his industry, Dr. Cho also hopes to encourage people to make decisions that guide them towards a healthier lifestyle.
+Echoing the messages of health and wellness that define his in STEM, used to refer to the field of work that applies sci...
+More, Dr. Cho also hopes to encourage people to make decisions that guide them towards a healthier lifestyle.
 “A lot of our diseases stem from our poor lifestyle choices,” he says.
 “I want to advocate for investing in yourself mentally, physically, psychologically, and emotionally.”
 By reminding us to live life to the fullest, while protecting our health and well-being, Dr. Cho shows us a stunning example of how we, too, can find joy.

 Inspiration for current Emory scholars…and those closer to home